 Base AKMP from among AKMPs advertised by the AP if RSNA authentication is desired.

-Otherwise, if dot11NoAuthPASNActivated is true, Base AKMP chosen is the PASN AKMP, indicating that PTKSA is to be established without mutual authentication, that is, without a corresponding PMKSA.
+Otherwise, if dot11NoAuthPASNActivated is true, Base AKMP chosen is the PASN AKMP or PASN with defined key wrap AKMP(#211), indicating that PTKSA is to be established without mutual authentication, that is, without a corresponding PMKSA.

 Pairwise cipher suite to use for the PTKSA that is being setup.